 As stormy market conditions continue, we asked Chartered Financial Planner, Rita Verma, about the advice she gives her clients to help them navigate the current climate.

-Money Matters: How do recent downturns affect financial planning?
-Are your clients worried at all?
+Money Matters: How do market downturns affect financial planning?

-When the stock market dived in March some clients did get in touch.
+When the stock market dived in March 2022 some clients got in touch.
 Those who did fell into two main categories.
-The clients who have been invested for a while and are concerned by volatility or had just received a valuation, and then those who are nearing retirement.
-In both cases, we discussed their options; de-risk their investments and potentially missing out on growth as the market ‘bounces back’, move to higher risk investments, crystalise losses by reverting to cash, or leaving their funds where they are.
+The clients who had been invested for a while and were concerned by volatility or had just received a valuation, and those who were nearing retirement.
+In both cases, we discussed their options; de-risk their investments and potentially miss out on growth when the market ‘bounces back’, move to higher risk investments, crystalise losses by reverting to cash, or leave their funds where they were.

-Last month I had a call from a client I’ve had since 2019 when we created a plan for his future retirement.
+I had a call from a client I’d had since 2019 when we created a plan for his future retirement.
 He’d just received his valuation, and his funds hadn’t performed as he’d hoped.
 He was considering withdrawing some of his funds into cash.
 It was an emotional response to his valuation and completely understandable.
-But he has no immediate need for the funds and is still a way off his planned retirement date.
-If he removes funds from his investments, he would be crystalising the losses during a market downturn and removing opportunity for future growth when the markets bounce back.
+But he had no immediate need for the funds and still had a way to go before his planned retirement date.
+If he had removed funds from his investments, he would have crystalised the losses during a market downturn and removed the opportunity for future growth.

 We don’t have a crystal ball.
 No one knows exactly when this will happen, which is why we normally recommend investments are held for five years or longer.
 But we always factor in the likelihood of market correction in financial planning.
 Our cashflow modelling tools let us visualise this for our clients.
 And when markets recover, clients are generally happy for their funds to remain invested.